-The Magpies have launched a bushfire relief auction to raise funds for the Victorian Bushfire Appeal.
-Items up for auction until Tuesday, January 21 at 5pm include signed guernseys and boots, match-day experiences and access to inner-sanctum training.
+The Magpies raised more than $60,000 via a bushfire relief auction to raise funds for the Victorian Bushfire Appeal.
+Items up for auction included signed guernseys and boots, match-day experiences and access to inner-sanctum training.
 As well as supporting the AFL's Vic v All Stars State of Origin game, the club is also backing Netball Australia's Super Netball All Stars game in March.

 Midfielder Dayne Beams has taken a leave of absence from the club, but he's been busy on the fundraising frontier.
 Beams offered up his 2010 premiership medallion for sale to raise money for the Rural Fire Services.
 Club president Eddie McGuire won the auction, with the total reaching $27,500.